chiadika/chiadika.github.io/index.md

 register R1 and store it in register R0, *n* isn't unreasonably limited.
-Given 4 bits for the opcode, 3 bits for each register, and a bit to indicate referencing an immediate value, you have 5 bits for *n*, meaning that *n*, an signed number, can be anywhere from -16 to 15.
+Given 4 bits for the opcode, 3 bits for each register, and a bit to indicate referencing an immediate value, you have 5 bits for *n*, meaning that *n*, if it's a signed number, can be anywhere from -16 to 15.
 If we had 8 registers (3 bits each) and tried to do the same, we couldn't even fit it all into an instruction; 3 bits for the opcode plus 3 bits for the source register and 3 bits for the destination register is 9